bonigarcia/webdrivermanager/README.md

 In order to avoid this problem, [authenticated requests] should be done.
 The procedure is the following:

-1. Create a token/secret pair in your [GitHub account]
+1. Create a token/secret pair in your [GitHub account].
 2. Tell WebDriverManager the value of this pair token/secret.
 To do that you should use the configuration keys ``wdm.gitHubTokenName`` and ``wdm.gitHubTokenSecret``.
 You can pass them as command line Java parameters as follows:

 ```properties